Event

 Coming Together – Redefining Europe’s Competitiveness with People at the Center

 This year’s theme, Coming Together, is a call to unite innovation, governance, and people.
 In the midst of an ever-changing geopolitical and economical scene, Europe today is seeking not only to adapt but to lead, and to do so with consumers at the center.
-Over two days, we’ll explore two intertwined forces shaping Europe’s competitive future: the drive for creative innovation and the need for strong, collaborative governance.
+We’ll explore two intertwined forces shaping Europe’s competitive future: the drive for creative innovation and the need for strong, collaborative governance.

 In true EC Forum fashion, we’re mixing ideas with inspiration, and this time, we’re taking a cultural cue from one of the most iconic bands in history: The Beatles.
 Much like the Beatles redefined cultural and creative boundaries, this forum seeks to redefine the boundaries of innovation and governance by blending inspiration, policy, and real-world action.
 Their message of imagination, unity, and reinvention sets the tone.
 Whether it’s the optimism of We Can Work It Out, the idealism of Imagine, or the collective spirit of Come Together, their legacy reminds us what’s possible when people join forces with purpose.